 #9.
 Eliminate Spammy Backlinks

-In 2021, Google released an algorithm update that targets and devalues bad backlinks.
-While no sites are penalized individually, the algorithm stopped counting a lot of backlinks that many websites had grown accustomed to, which affected ranking.
+In 2021, the search engine giant released an algorithm update that targets and devalues bad backlinks.
+While the algorithm doesn’t penalize an individual site, it stopped counting a lot of backlinks that many websites had grown accustomed to.

 - Execute an audit to assess backlinks your business website is currently receiving

-- If you found a spammy link, try to reach out to the website owners and ask them to remove it.
+- If you spot a spammy link, try to reach out to the website owners and ask them to remove it.

 - Disavow a backlink if the website owner refuses to remove it

-- Any site offering affiliate links to your site needs to qualify the link — ensure you ask any affiliate to add the correct HTML tag
+- Any site offering affiliate links to your site needs to qualify the link — ask any affiliate to add the correct HTML tag

 #10.
 Build Your Brand